juhasev/sample-ninja-help/projects.md

 Use the **offline** status to temporarily disable the project.
 When **offline**, new respondents cannot start the survey.
 However, any interviews in progress can be completed normally.

 #### Closed
 Use the **closed** mode to close the study permanently.
-In **closed** mode, anybody currently taking in progress can finish usually.
+In **closed** mode, anybody currently taking in progress can finish the project.
 All new starts will be terminated.

 #### Archived
 When the project is **archived**, no more respondents are allowed to start or complete it.